Prince Edward Island: Sports

-The most common sports played on the Island are hockey, curling, golf, horse racing, baseball, soccer, rugby, football and basketball.
-Water sports are also popular on Prince Edward Island during the summer.

-The province is home to a major junior ice hockey team, the Charlottetown Islanders of the Quebec Major Junior Hockey League, and a Junior A ice hockey team, the Summerside Western Capitals, which play in the Maritime Junior A Hockey League.
-The Prince Edward Island Senators played in the American Hockey League from 1993 to 1996 and were affiliated with the Ottawa Senators.
-The PEI Senators eventually ended up in Binghamton, New York and became the Binghamton Senators in 2002.
+The province is home to a major junior ice hockey team, the Charlottetown Islanders of the Quebec Maritimes Junior Hockey League, and a Junior A ice hockey team, the Summerside Western Capitals, which play in the Maritime Junior A Hockey League.
+The Prince Edward Island Senators played in the American Hockey League from 1993 to 1996.
+Relocated from New Haven, Connecticut, the team was affiliated with the Ottawa Senators.
+The team eventually ended up in Binghamton, New York and became the Binghamton Senators in 2002.

 The Island Storm were a professional basketball team that played in the National Basketball League of Canada.
 The team was founded in 2011 as the Summerside Storm for the league's inaugural season and became the Island Storm in 2013.
 The team was granted a one-year leave of absence in 2021 but have not returned since.

-In 2008 and 2009, Prince Edward Island hosted the Tour de PEI, a province-wide cycling race consisting of women from around the world.

-Prince Edward Island has also hosted three Canada Games: two winter editions in 1991 and 2023; and a summer edition in 2009.
+Prince Edward Island has hosted three Canada Games: two winter editions in 1991 and 2023; and a summer edition in 2009.

-The two major indoor arenas in the province are: the Eastlink Centre (formerly the Civic Centre) in Charlottetown, home to the Charlottetown Islanders; and the Consolidated Credit Union Place in Summerside, home to the Summerside Western Capitals.
-The Credit Union Place was built to replace Cahill Stadium.

 The UPEI Panthers represent the University of Prince Edward Island in the Atlantic University Sport conference of U Sports.
 The Holland Hurricanes represent Holland College in the Atlantic Collegiate Athletic Association conference of the Canadian Collegiate Athletic Association.

 Sister province

-Hainan Province, China, has been the sister province of Prince Edward Island since 2001.
+Hainan, China, has been the sister province of Prince Edward Island since 2001.
 This came about after Vice-Governor Lin Fanglue stayed for two days to hold discussions about partnership opportunities and trade.